delta-io/delta/benchmarks/README.md

 - A S3 bucket which will be used to generate the TPC-DS data.
 - A machine which has access to the AWS setup and where this repository has been downloaded or cloned.

-There are two ways to create infrastructure required for benchmarks - using provided [Terraform template](infrastructure/aws/terraform/README.md) or manually.
+There are two ways to create infrastructure required for benchmarks - using provided [Terraform template](infrastructure/aws/terraform/README.md) or manually (described below).

-#### Create infrastructure manually

-##### Create external Hive Metastore using Amazon RDS
+#### Create external Hive Metastore using Amazon RDS
 Create an external Hive Metastore in a MySQL database using Amazon RDS with the following specifications:
 - MySQL 8.x on a `db.m5.large`.
 - General purpose SSDs, and no Autoscaling storage.